hospitalized/carolesdaughter/README.md

-Learning how to "go deep" into web app bugs, as well as general software (reverse) engineering.
+Learning how to "go deep" into web app bugs, general software (reverse) engineering, and backend development.